flowcommerce/redux-fetch/README.md

 	- `state`: The current state tree of your application.

 	- `ownProps`: On the client-side, its value will be the props injected to your component, usually by React Router.
-However, on the server-side, its value is the `params` argument injected to `fetchRouteData()`.
+However, on the server-side, its value is the `params` argument injected to `fetchAsyncStateOnServer()`.

 	> Note: The React Router props on the server-side differ slightly from those passed to the route components rendered on the client-side.
 You should refer to the React Router docs for more information.